ghsioux/multi-cloud-deployment-demo/docs/oidc-setup/azure.md

 APPLICATION_ID=$(az ad app list --display-name $AZURE_SERVICE_PRINCIPAL_NAME --query [].appId -o tsv)

 # Create the federated credential
-#
-# be sure to change the `subject` value to match
-# the name of your repository and the environment you're deploying to
-#
 $ az ad app federated-credential create --id $APPLICATION_ID --parameters @- <<EOF {
   "audiences": [